zaynpatel/the_muncher/_posts/2016-04-04-about-the-author.md

 ---
 layout: post
-title: "Financial Summary"
+title: Financial Summary
-author: "Matt Farmar"
+author: "Team"
-categories: facts
-tags: [sample]
-image: cuba-2.jpg
+image: rover_concept.png
+permalink: /bill_of_materials
 ---

 Below you can find our itemized Bill of Materials for the MuNCHER project.